gposton/vagrant-hiera/README.md

 # Vagrant::Hiera

-TODO: Configures puppet-heira on your vagrant box
+Configures puppet-heira on your vagrant box

 ## Installation